The Go!! Show: Performers

 The Go!!
 Show almost exclusively featured local performers and concentrated on solo singers, who were typically backed by the show's house band The Strangers.
 It featured many of the major Australian pop stars of the time, including DYT-managed singer April Byron, resident female singer of the first season, Bobby & Laurie, The Spinning Wheels, Lynne Randell, Johnny Devlin, Colin Cook, The Twilights, Mike Furber and Normie Rowe.
-Olivia Newton-John and Pat Carroll were regulars with Newton-John making at least sixteen appearances between February 1965 and December 1966.
+Olivia Newton-John and Pat Carroll were regulars, with Newton-John making at least sixteen appearances between February 1965 and December 1966.
 Singer and composer Buddy England auditioned for the premiere episode and became a regular performer for the entire run of the series.

-The Strangers also performed their own material on weekly basis throughout the life of the show.
+The Strangers performed their own material on weekly basis throughout the life of the show.
 They notably secured one of the first sponsorship deals in Australian pop and were provided with a set of distinctive "El Toro" model electric guitars and basses made by the noted Melbourne-based luthier Maton.
-Strangers singer-guitarist John Farrar became a prominent session arranger in the late '60s before moving overseas and achieving great international success in the 1970s and beyond as a producer for Olivia Newton-John.
-He also wrote two additional songs for the Grease: The Original Soundtrack from the Motion Picture of the film version of the Broadway musical Grease which became the biggest hits of the movie.
+Strangers singer-guitarist John Farrar became a prominent session arranger in the late 1960s before moving overseas and achieving great international success in the 1970s and beyond as a producer for Olivia Newton-John.
+He also wrote two songs for the soundtrack of the film version of the Broadway musical Grease, which became the biggest hits of the movie.

 Record label

-Coinciding with the premiere of the TV series, production team DYT launched their own record label Go!!
-Records and The Go!!
+Coinciding with the premiere of the TV series, production team DYT launched their own record label, Go!!
+Records, and The Go!!
 Show frequently cross-promoted acts signed to the label.
 Unconnected pop magazine Go-Set (1966–1974) which coincidentally shared the "Go" brand and market formed a marketing triumvirate.

 Although it was extremely popular, attracting as many as 400,000 viewers each week, The Go!!
 Show was cancelled suddenly in August 1967 after more than 200 episodes, at virtually the same time as the axing of Kommotion.
 According to Kommotion host Ken Sparkes, the main cause was the imposition of an Actors Equity ban on miming in TV programs, which effectively put both shows out of business.